terragraph/terragraph-planner/docs/algorithm/line_of_sight/Cylindrical_Model.md

 {\bf a} + p {\bf b} - {\bf c} - q {\bf d}
 $$

-For some value of $t$ and $r$, this vector will be perpendicular to both lines.
+For some value of $p$ and $q$, this vector will be perpendicular to both lines.

 $$
 ({\bf a} + p {\bf b} - {\bf c} - q {\bf d}) \cdot {\bf b} = 0